Nice to meet you.

 On-page writing elements refer to individual tweaks made to a piece of content to improve its searchability and user-friendliness.
 This is commonly done for SEO reasons, but Medium has on-page tweaks that can be made to increase visibility as well.

-Most writers are aware of different sized headers and their readability, but did you know header tags are important for informing search engines of what your content is about?
+Most writers are aware of headers of different sizes and their readability, but did you know header tags are important for informing search engines of what your content is about?
 Using header tags properly in Medium is important

 how to add header tags on Medium